2019-20 Board of Directors

 If you have additional questions or for more information, please contact CSF at firstname.lastname@example.org or call 619-437-8059.

-Leanne Anderson has recently joined the CSF team as Director of Development, bringing 5+ years of non-profit experience, 10+ years of personal business ownership, and 4+ years as an elementary school teacher.
+Leanne Anderson is entering her third year at CSF as Director of Development, bringing 5+ years of non-profit experience, 12+ years of personal business ownership, and 4+ years as an elementary school teacher.
 She holds a Master of Arts in Educational Training and Management Systems with an emphasis in Instructional Technology from the University of West Florida and a Bachelor of Arts in Elementary Education from Transylvania University.
-Originally from Lexington, Kentucky, she currently resides in Coronado with her 3 daughters.
+Originally from Lexington, Kentucky, she currently resides in San Diego with her 3 daughters.

 Prior to CSF, Leanne worked as Program Manager for the San Diego Military Advisory Council (SDMAC), a non-profit organization that educates and advocates on behalf of the military in the San Diego region, where she oversaw a federal grant initiative to strengthen the local defense supply chain and lead the redesign and upgrade of the SDMAC website.
 She also served as Director of Membership and Web Designer for the Naval Helicopter Association (NHA) where she managed 3200+ members and corporate sponsors, 40 squadron representatives worldwide and oversaw online and face-to-face registration for multiple events ranging from 50-1200 attendees.